 Dengue fever is a viral infection carried by mosquitoes.
-It is generally a disease of the tropics and is common in Africa, South East Asia, the Pacific Islands, the Caribbean and the Americas.
+It is increasingly widespread around the world and is common in various travel destinations popular with New Zealanders, including South East Asia and the Pacific Islands.

 Although it has existed for more than 200 years, dengue fever has never been acquired in New Zealand, as New Zealand does not have the variety of mosquito that carries the virus.
-However, New Zealanders travelling to tropical countries should be aware of the very real risk of contracting the disease and take precautions.
+However, New Zealanders travelling to tropical climates should be aware of the very real risk of contracting the disease and the need to take precautions.

 Transmission of the virus

 Dengue fever cannot be passed directly from one infected person to another.
-It is a mosquito-borne infection that requires a specific variety of mosquito (the “Aedes egypti” mosquito) to pass it from person to person.
+It is a mosquito-borne infection that requires a specific variety of mosquito (the “Aedes” mosquito) to pass it from person to person.
 The mosquito transmits the virus by biting an infected individual then biting someone else.

 The incubation period (the time between infection with the virus and appearance of signs and symptoms) is, on average, five to eight days.